be0vlk/owlculus/README.md

 `Strixy` Your ChatGPT assistant, prompted to function as an OSINT analyst.
 This is still a WIP but the basic functionality is there.
 Try doing things like uploading the results of the Redd Baron tool and asking it something like "analyze this user's posting patterns and suggest my next investigative step".
 You can completely customize the assistant in "utils.app_setup", but you need to do this before the first run.
 Otherwise, you'll have to login to your OpenAI playground and adjust it there.

 ### Admin
-Basic admin portal that allows you to create and delete users.
-The dropdown menu allows you to assign a role to the user.
+Basic admin portal that allows you to create, manage and delete users.
+In addition to manual creation, you can also generate a one-time use link that will allow the user to create their own account with the role that you select.
+To do this, just pick the role from the dropdown under "Create Invitation".
+The link will be displayed in an alert window and you can copy it to your clipboard to send.
+By default, links are valid for 48 hours.

 `Admin` Full access to do anything in the app, including run all tools, view and edit any case/client, etc.